Usability Evaluation

 How do you evaluate the usability of a website?

-Accessibility and usability are closely related when it comes to web design.
-You can watch the video below and read the article, Usability for all, to learn more.
+Accessibility and usability are closely related in web design.
+Watch the video below and read the article, Usability for All, to learn more.

 Show Hide video transcript